Containment Filtration Protects Against Hazardous Biological Agents and Infectious Pathogens

-AAF Flanders specializes in the design, manufacturing, and testing of complete, custom containment filtration systems incorporating HEPA filters with maximum filtration efficiency in compliance with the CDC and FDA regulations for BSL levels.
+AAF Flanders specializes in the design, manufacturing, and testing of complete, custom containment filtration systems that incorporate HEPA filters with maximum filtration efficiency in compliance with the CDC and FDA regulations for BSL levels.
 This creates a virtually particulate-free lab environment to prevent product contamination.
-The system also filters and contains harmful microbes, eliminating them from the exhausted air.
+Our containment filtration systems also filter and contain harmful microbes, eliminating them from the exhausted air.

 AAF Flanders’ leading expertise in critical applications and single-source, total system approach ensure compliance with stringent regulatory requirements for biosafety labs and provide fail-safe protection from the significant potential dangers involved in biotechnology research and development.

 Optimize Your Filtration and Improve Your Environment

 A thorough air filter audit of your HVAC systems is the first step that AAF Flanders takes, in order to provide you professional guidance and analysis for cost savings and liability reduction.
 By conducting this audit, we strive to understand your current state and advise you on how your facility could perform better, helping you save money, reduce risk, and save time.